on2itsecurity/meetup-kubenetsec/exercises.md

   ```
 * To overrule the default masquerade set by GKE, we need install the 'no-masq-daemonset'

-* Adjust the config file, which tells to NAT / Masquerade nothing, fill in the obtained public IP.
+* Adjust the config file, which tells to NAT / Masquerade nothing.
   ```
   cat <<EOF > config
   nonMasqueradeCIDRs: